mansab/github-cctray/README.md

 **optional parameter**

-* `token` - If you want to use FGPAT per user to access the API, to overcome Github API rate limiting (this takes precedence over the token set in the env var).
+* `token` - If you want to use FGPAT per user to access the API, to overcome Github API rate limiting (this takes precedence over the token/Github App auth set in the env var).

 For Example: